 How To Return Your Ballot

 Washington defaults to vote by mail.
 We have one of the oldest vote-by-mail systems in the country, and it works well, with good security.
 Your ballot will be mailed to the address you registered with the Elections Division, and you can return it to an election office, a drop box or by mail.
 If you choose to mail your ballot, you do not need postage.
-However, it is recommended to give the post office several days to deliver your ballot; you should mail it by the Friday before the election.
-If you choose to return it through a drop box, it does not need to be in your voting district.
-You can find the statewide list of drop boxes for the current election here.
+However, there is a new policy at the USPS and a case before the Supreme Court that make delays in receiving mailed ballots very likely and may result in rejection; we are recommending using a drop box to return your ballot unless you vote extremely early.

 If you vote more than once, the voter registration database is set to flag that you have already voted a ballot; if you need to re-vote due to a mistake or other issue, contact your county's elections office to request a replacement ballot instead.
+Your first ballot received will be the one counted; your second will be discarded.

 Accessible Voting